 The 12.9-inch, 256GB iPad Pro is currently discounted to $899.99 at Best Buy in the Wi-Fi-only configuration, down from its original of $1,199.99.
 You can also find the 128GB configuration at Best Buy for $800.99 (normally $1,099.99) and the 2TB configuration for $1,299.97 at Amazon.
 Read our review.

 The M2 iPad Pro is easily the most powerful Apple tablet to date.
 Currently, you can find the base configuration on sale at B&H Photo and Amazon for around $769 (normally $799).
 In addition to a more powerful processor, the M2-equipped iPad Pro has access to a vast library of apps optimized for tablets, as well as Wi-Fi 6E support.
 It’s also compatible with a number of excellent Apple accessories and supports a new hover feature with the second-gen Apple Pencil, which will immediately wake the device when you assume the scribbling position.
 However, it’s important to note that the 11-inch model lacks the Mini LED screen present on the 12.9-inch model, making it slightly less attractive but still the go-to choice for top-shelf tablet performance.
 Read our 12.9-inch iPad Pro review.

 Verge Deals on Twitter /

-Join our over 47,000 followers, and keep up with our best daily tech deals with @vergedeals
+Join more than 49,000 followers and keep up with the best daily tech deals with @vergedeals

 Microsoft tablet deals